 - Fill the gaps and firm down the soil with your hands.

-- Water the soil to let is set.
+- Water the soil to let it set.

 Grooming and Maintenance

-Encourage a compact growth habit of Marguerite daisy by pinching back tips when they begin appearing in early spring.
+Encourage a compact growth habit of Marguerite daisies by pinching back tips when they begin appearing in early spring.